-Digitization is no longer a new topic and "digital transformation" has been at the top of many companies' agendas for some time now.
-And although a large proportion of companies are actively working on it, the potential underlying this megatrend is rarely exploited.
+Digitalization is no longer a new topic, and "digital transformation" has been at the top of many companies' agendas for some time.
+And although a large proportion of companies are actively working on it, the potential underlying this megatrend is rarely fully exploited.

-"65% of companies in Germany see themselves as laggards in digitization"
+“65% of companies in Germany see themselves as laggards in digitalization”

 Bitkom, 2021

-Initially, it was enough to integrate individual digital technologies into existing value chains and products.
+Initially, it was sufficient to integrate individual digital technologies into existing value chains and products.
 But today, value chains and business models must change holistically.
-Digitization therefore affects all aspects of the organization, from dealings with customers and partners to employees' working methods and processes to offerings and how they are marketed.
+Digitalization affects all aspects of the organization, from dealing with customers and partners to the working methods and processes of employees and the products and services offered and how they are marketed.

-"Two-thirds (69 percent) expect digital business models to be of very great importance or even decisive for their own economic success in five years' time"
+"Two thirds (69 percent) assume that in five years' time, digital business models will be of very great importance or even decisive for their own economic success“

 Bitkom, 2022

 The complexity of these necessary changes can quickly overwhelm companies.
 It is therefore not surprising that only 24% of all corporate transformations are successful.
-But no transformation is no solution if companies want to remain relevant in the digital age.
+But no transformation is not a solution if companies want to remain relevant in the digital age.
 Successful digital transformations therefore require new, systematic approaches.

 “Only 24% of all transformations are successful”